MrYsLab/python_banyan/docs/examples_intro.md

 This method may be overridden.
 It is normally called before terminating the component.
 It closes both the publisher and subscriber connections and terminates the ZeroMQ session for the component.
-You may add any additional cleanup that your component may require.
+You may add any additional clean-up that your component may require.
 ```
    242	    def clean_up(self):
    243	        """